Juhor ad-Dik: 2014 Israeli invasion

 The village suffered greatly during the 2014 Gaza war, with many of its buildings reduced to ruins.
 In January 2015, according to The New Arab, there was "not a house left standing" in the village in the aftermath of the war.
 Israeli NGO Breaking the Silence published an anonymous interview with a first sergeant in the IDF's Armored Corps, who recounted his unit's wholesale destruction of houses and trees in the village using IDF Caterpillar D9 bulldozers.

 2014–2023

 The northern Gaza Strip's largest landfill is located in the Juhor ad-Dik area, about 500 meters from the Gaza border fence.
 In September 2023, a severe heat wave caused the outbreak of a fire at the landfill site that lasted several days.
 Amid the Gaza war, waste began accumulating throughout the streets of Gaza City, as municipal garbagemen were unable to transport it to the Juhor ad-Dik landfill site due to heavy Israeli bombardment.

 2023 Israeli invasion

-On 28 October 2023, an IDF raid maneuvered into the Gaza Strip east of al-Bureij refugee camp, in the Juhor ad-Dik area.
+Following the October 7 attacks on Israel, on 28 October 2023, an IDF raid maneuvered into the Gaza Strip east of al-Bureij refugee camp, in the Juhor ad-Dik area.
 During the Israeli invasion of the Gaza Strip, Israeli infantry and armour near Juhor ad-Dik were frequently the targets of ambushes, mortar attacks, and anti-tank fire by Hamas's Izz al-Din al-Qassam Brigades.
+In June 2024, the IDF reported it had destroyed a 800-meter-long tunnel in the Juhor ad-Dik area.
+The tunnel, reportedly, 30 meters deep, had several rooms and blast doors, and had been used by Hamas operatives.
+As of 2026, Juhor ad-Dik remains destroyed and under IDF control.